AC8257 SoC for the android headunits Vs the older, but still useful PX5 chip.

 Antutu

 AnTuTu is a software benchmarking tool commonly used to benchmark phones and other devices to showcase their processing speed.
-The higher the number that Antutu produces after the benchmarking process, the faster the processor is considered to be.
-It is a useful rule of thumb as a guide to compare android headunit speeds.
+The higher the number that Antutu produces after the benchmarking process, the faster the processor is considered.
+It is a helpful rule of thumb to compare Android headunit speeds.

 RAM